Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 UL Monroe Stats and Trends

-- The Warhawks have an ATS record of 3-4 in their seven games when underdogs by 3.5 points or more this season.
+- The Warhawks are 3-4 ATS when underdogs by 3.5 points or more this season.

-- UL Monroe's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).
+- UL Monroe's games this season have gone over the total in five out of eight opportunities (62.5%).

-- This year the Warhawks have turned the ball over 11 times, while the Bobcats have forced 11 turnovers.
+- This season the Warhawks have turned the ball over 11 times, while the Bobcats have forced 11 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.